 You can customize the names of fields so that you can tailor the application to meet the specific needs of your organization.
-However, you should not rename a field to a name that is already in use by Sage Fixed Assets Depreciation.
-In addition, we recommend that you avoid using a field name that is in use by Sage Fixed Assets Tracking.
+However, you should not rename a field to a name that is already in use by FAS Asset Accounting.
+In addition, we recommend that you avoid using a field name that is in use by FAS Asset Inventory.

 Renaming a field to a field name used by the application creates duplicate fields.
 This causes problems while using certain features in the application, such as creating a group or changing the sort order when running a report.
 You could also experience problems when you add columns to a report.
+(This feature is available only if you have purchased FAS Report Writer.)

-Below is a list of field names that you should avoid because they are used by a Sage Fixed Assets application.
+Below is a list of field names that you should avoid because they are used by a Sage FAS application.
 The left column displays the field name, and the right column displays the field name as it appears on the standard reports.

-Tip: If the name that you want to use is a Sage Fixed Assets field name, then you can use a similar name instead.
+Tip: If the name that you want to use is a Sage FAS field name, then you can use a similar name instead.
 For example, if you want to change the name of a field to "Class," you might consider using "Classes" or "CLASS" instead.